Mob beats man to death for allegedly stealing cattle in Maharashtra’s Raigad district

 Three persons, including the deceased, were caught while travelling in a car by the villagers near an isolated dam, where some cattle was found, The Times of India reported, citing an unidentified police official.

-“Within minutes, more villagers came to see what was happening,” the source said.
-“They started pushing, kicking and beating the three with logs.”
+“Within minutes, more villagers came to see what was happening,” the official added.
+“Three FIRs [first information reports] have been lodged.”

 While two persons managed to escape, one person was seriously injured in the attack.
 He was taken to a nearby hospital where he succumbed to his injuries, according to The Indian Express.

 The deceased was identified as 35-year-old Intezar Ali Shaikh, The Times of India reported.
 He had been named in over 17 cases of stealing and killing cattle, according to the newspaper.
-Police Inspector Rajendra Patil said that based on a complaint by locals, Shaikh’s two companions were charged for stealing bovine animals.
+Police Inspector Rajendra Patil said that based on a complaint by locals, Shaikh’s two companions were charged with stealing bovine animals.